Feature Selection for Huge Data via Minipatch Learning: Conclusion

 \section{Conclusion}

-We have developed general meta-algorithms, STAMPS and AdaSTAMPS, that practitioners can employ with a wide variety of existing learning algorithms and feature selection strategies to identify statistically accurate features in a computationally efficient manner, thus enhancing interpretability of machine learning models.
-In future work, we look to theoretically analyze the more sophisticated AdaSTAMPS framework and also investigate distributed, memory-efficient implementation of our methods.
+We have developed general meta-algorithms for feature selection named STAMPS and AdaSTAMPS that leverage random minipatches as well as adaptive feature sampling schemes.
+We empirically demonstrate that our approaches, especially AdaSTAMPS, have superior feature selection performance and computational efficiency for a variety of synthetic and real-world scenarios.
+The main advantage of our methods is that these are practical solutions that we can employ with a wide variety of existing learning algorithms and feature selection strategies to identify statistically accurate features in a computationally efficient manner, thus enhancing interpretability of machine learning models.

+In addition to demonstrating the practical effectiveness of our proposed methods, we have provided theoretical insights on STAMPS in terms of model-agnostic familywise error rate control.
+In future work, we plan on working with specific base selector methods to establish stronger theoretical results and developing theoretical frameworks for analyzing the more sophisticated AdaSTAMPS method.
+We also would like to investigate distributed, memory-efficient implementation of our methods.